 The thought of watching the remaining rinks close down troubles Tracy.
 “I hope these few rinks we have left do not go bust.
 It’s a leisure activity that I don’t think I can forego at this stage of my life,” she adds.

-People who drop into roller rinks occasionally may not understand the attachment regular goers develop with the activity.
-But devoted practitioners agree that it’s a sentiment that’s strong.
+People who drop in to roller rinks occasionally may not understand the attachment regular goers develop to the activity.
+But devoted practitioners agree that it’s a strong sentiment.
 Northridge Skateland’s manager, Sandy Mitchell, echoes these sentiments.
-“Drop into our roller rink during the weekends, and you’ll see regular skaters thronging in hundreds awaiting their turn in the rink.
-Some of these older customers started in their youth and are teaching their grandkids how to skate today.
+“Drop into our roller rink during the weekends, and you’ll see regular skaters thronging in hundreds, awaiting their turn in the rink.
+Some of these older customers started when they were young and are teaching their grandkids to skate today.
 It’s a generational thing and a source of unforgettable memories for many.”

-“We have a ‘Grown Folks Rink’ during Sunday nights here,” she continues.
+“We have a ‘Grown Folks Rink’ on Sunday nights here,” she continues.
 “And it’s unsurprising to check in over 400 skaters on such nights.”

 Places like Moonlight Rollerway and World on Wheels generate the same attendance during their ‘Adults Only’ weekend nights.